kevinsogo/compgen/docs_src/TUTORIAL.md

 That way, the length of the number is randomly distributed, rather than the number itself.
 Then I ran `kg make inputs`, and am now satisfied.
 If I decided I want slightly longer words or slightly shorter words after inspecting the output, I can always modify `bias` and run `kg make inputs` again.
 Or if I didn't like the distribution of sentence lengths, I can modify `length` and try again.

-This cycle of edit--generate, edit--generate, is something I do a lot when I make test cases.
+This cycle of edit–generate, edit–generate, is something I do a lot when I make test cases.
 This is why `testscript` allows commenting out with `#`: that way, you can only focus on making the tests for one particular generator, or focus on making a particular test.

 Let me explain.
 Suppose your initial testscript, before you make any inputs, looks like this: